Love's Lovely Counterfeit: Publication history

 American publishers and film studios found that Love's Lovely Counterfeit of "the seamier side of city politics" lacked the patriotic wartime themes favored after the Japanese attack on Pearl Harbor and America's entry into World War II.
 Cain's agent failed to generate interest in the story.

 Following the success of a collection of Cain novellas, Three of a Kind published in 1941, Alfred A. Knopf reconsidered and paid Cain $1500 for Love's Lovely Counterfeit.
 The novel was released in 1942, despite its unflattering portrayal of corruption in the American heartland.

-A film adaption of Love’s Lovely Counterfeit, entitled Slightly Scarlet, would not appear until 1956.
-[See section Film adaption].
+A film adaptation of Love’s Lovely Counterfeit, entitled Slightly Scarlet, would not appear until 1956.
+(See section #Film adaptation.)

 Critical appraisal

 In writing Love’s Lovely Counterfeit, Cain deviated from the narrative point-of-view that characterized some of his most successful novels.
 Biographer Roy Hoopes observed that "The most characteristic aspect of Cain’s novels is the fact that they are all written in the first-person.
 Only three are not: Mildred Pierce, Love’s Lovely Counterfeit, and The Magician’s Wife."
 David Madden makes this critique:

 Cain’s third-person novels seem to be periodic attempts to depart from [the first-person] mode that he knew was almost too easy for him…very little is distinguished about the style of Love's Lovely Counterfeit...[here]
 Cain most awkwardly indulges in the omniscience of the third-person narrator."

 Ray Hoopes reports that Love's Lovely Counterfeit was widely panned by critics from The New York Times, The New Yorker and Time.
 The Saturday Review cautioned Cain that his reputation would suffer if he could not produce "a better book."

 Critic N. L. Rothman compared Cain's Love's Lovely Counterfeit unfavorably to the immensely successful 1934 novel The Postman Always Rings Twice: a "hasty and overconfident production [lacking] the real pulsing vitality" of Cain's previous work.

 Knopf reported that by the end of 1942, the book had sold only 7,500 copies and the publisher "thought it was dead."